mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Select the Public channel name at the top of the center pane to access the drop-down menu, then select **Convert to Private Channel**.
 Team and System Admins can convert Public channels to Private channels.
 Please note that default channels such as ``Town Square`` and ``Off-Topic`` cannot be converted to Private channels.

 When a channel is converted, its history and membership are preserved.
 Membership in a Private channel is by invitation only.
-Publicly shared files remain accessible to anyone with the link.
+Publicly-shared files remain accessible to anyone with the link.

 .. note::